 What does the change in Google policy mean for our organization?

 This change in Google policy will affect several areas in the Schoology web platform:

 - Creating media files with the audio/video recorder

 - Sharing portfolios using the Share URL feature

 Enabling Flash Content in Google Chrome

-When viewing an area of Schoology that requires Flash when it does not play automatically, you will see the error message accompanied by the puzzle piece icon, such as when viewing Course Analytics:
+When viewing an area of Schoology that requires Flash when it does not play automatically, you will see the error message accompanied by the puzzle piece icon.

 Click the link to enable Flash, and then click Allow.
 This choice persists after the first visit and you should not have to subsequently enable Flash again.